Samkth123/KTH-md/Negotiations/Lecture 1.md

 1. Be forthcoming (start positively)
 2. Be provocable (use sanctions if nevessarry)
 	1. if other party is cheating or tough bargain then do something to show its not ok
-	2. However, this one is a
+	2. However, this one is a bit dangerous as you ahve to do something that is hostile which can lead to escalation if both start doing it
-3.
+	3. Example companies go into price war and lower prices until one crashes
+3. Be forgiving (avoid long-term retribution)